Technologicat/unpythonic/macro_extras/README.md

 Syntax is ``cond[test1, then1, test2, then2, ..., otherwise]``.
 Expansion raises an error if the ``otherwise`` branch is missing.

-*Added in v0.10.0.* Any part of ``cond`` may have multiple expressions by surrounding it with brackets:
+Any part of ``cond`` may have multiple expressions by surrounding it with brackets:

 ```python
 cond[[pre1, ..., test1], [post1, ..., then1],